hvsarma/hvsarma_old_blog/_posts/2015-07-19-regularization.md

 - When a polynomial function or large set of data are used on the model, over-fitting is likely.

-- When a linear function or fewer features set, then model will under-fit on the data.
+- When a linear function or fewer features set are used, then model will likely under-fit on the data, unless it is a deterministic relationship.

 - In both cases, model will not be able to generalize for new data and prediction error will be large, so we require "right-fit" on the data.